waynewu6250/ML_DL_Projects/README.md

 # Machine learning and Deep learning related projects
 ## Ting-Wei Wu
-My side project gallery for collections and refinement <br>
+My side project gallery for collections and refinement. <br><br>
-You can use [downgit](https://minhaskamal.github.io/DownGit/#/home) to clone any individual project for your interest. <br>
-And follow the instructions in each README.md to use.
+（You can use [downgit](https://minhaskamal.github.io/DownGit/#/home) to clone any individual project for your interest.
+And follow the instructions in each README.md to use.）

 [1.
 StackBot on telegram](#1) <br>
 [2.
 Movie Bot with pytorch](#2) <br>